hieuvp/aws-certified-cloud-practitioner/security-and-architecture/data-architecture/README.md

-# Introduction to Security and Architecture on AWS
+# Data Architecture on AWS

 ## Table of Contents